olufotebig/vue-chart-simple/README.md

 # vue-chart-simple

-> A graph project with Vue.js and Chart.js
+> A simple chart project with Vue.js and Chart.js

 ## Build Setup